Shire buys vascular repair technology firm

-LONDON, April 12 Pharmaceutical firm Shire said on Thursday it had agreed to buy the assets of Pervasis Therapeutics in a deal that brings a new technology aimed at improving blood vessel repair for dialysis patients to its regenerative medicine business.
+LONDON Pharmaceutical firm Shire (SHP.L) said on Thursday it had agreed to buy the assets of Pervasis Therapeutics in a deal that brings a new technology aimed at improving blood vessel repair for dialysis patients to its regenerative medicine business.

-Pervasis is developing acute vascular repair technogies for patients with end-stage renal disease (ESRD), Shire said, and as such it was a good fit with its Dermagraft treatment for diabetic foot ulcers.
+Pervasis is developing acute vascular repair technologies for patients with end-stage renal disease (ESRD), Shire said, and as such it was a good fit with its Dermagraft treatment for diabetic foot ulcers.

 Diabetes is the leading cause of ESRD, accounting for about 40 percent of ESRD patients treated in the United States, it said.